ZivaVatra/SDAT/README.md

 In this case only my Epson is powered on, the "epkowa" line would be placed in $DEVICE.

-$HAS_ADF is the final option, and it defines whether the specific scanner supports "ADF" (Auto document feeding).
+$HAS_ADF is the final option, and it defines whether this specific scanner supports "ADF" (Auto document feeding).
 This is when you stick a stack of papers in a tray and it scans them all automatically.
-Depending on whether this is set or not, different logic paths in SDAT will be executed.

 ### Job configuration file ##

 The job configuration file allows you to define certain scan jobs, if you have more than one type of scan job.
 For example, I have two types of job scans.
-My "Archive", which is for long term high quality storage of OCR'ed files, usually for documents that I have since shredded, but may need a copy in future.
+My "Archive", which is for long term high quality storage of OCR'ed files, usually for documents that I have since shredded but may need a copy in future.

 There are example configurations in the "config" directory, but a minimal configuration would look like this:
 ```